MicrosoftDocs/quantum-docs-pr.pt-BR/articles/user-guide/libraries/standard/diagnostics.md

 # <a name="diagnostics"></a><span data-ttu-id="15a92-103">Diagnósticos</span><span class="sxs-lookup"><span data-stu-id="15a92-103">Diagnostics</span></span> #

 <span data-ttu-id="15a92-104">Assim como no desenvolvimento clássico, é importante poder diagnosticar erros e erros em programas Quantum.</span><span class="sxs-lookup"><span data-stu-id="15a92-104">As with classical development, it is important to be able to diagnose mistakes and errors in quantum programs.</span></span>
-<span data-ttu-id="15a92-105">As :::no-loc(Q#)::: bibliotecas padrão fornecem várias maneiras diferentes de garantir a exatidão dos programas Quantum, conforme detalhado em <xref:microsoft.quantum.guide.testingdebugging> .</span><span class="sxs-lookup"><span data-stu-id="15a92-105">The :::no-loc(Q#)::: standard libraries provide a variety of different ways to ensure the correctness of quantum programs, as detailed in <xref:microsoft.quantum.guide.testingdebugging>.</span></span>
+<span data-ttu-id="15a92-105">As Q# bibliotecas padrão fornecem várias maneiras diferentes de garantir a exatidão dos programas Quantum, conforme detalhado em <xref:microsoft.quantum.guide.testingdebugging> .</span><span class="sxs-lookup"><span data-stu-id="15a92-105">The Q# standard libraries provide a variety of different ways to ensure the correctness of quantum programs, as detailed in <xref:microsoft.quantum.guide.testingdebugging>.</span></span>
 <span data-ttu-id="15a92-106">Em grande parte, esse suporte é fornecido na forma de funções e operações que instruem o computador de destino a fornecer informações adicionais de diagnóstico para o programa ou desenvolvedor do host, ou impõem a exatidão das condições e invariáveis expressas pela função ou pela chamada de operação.</span><span class="sxs-lookup"><span data-stu-id="15a92-106">Largely speaking, this support comes in the form of functions and operations that either instruct the target machine to provide additional diagnostic information to the host program or developer, or enforce the correctness of conditions and invariants expressed by the function or operation call.</span></span>

 ## <a name="machine-diagnostics"></a><span data-ttu-id="15a92-107">Diagnóstico de máquina</span><span class="sxs-lookup"><span data-stu-id="15a92-107">Machine Diagnostics</span></span> ##